chris-inalsingh/HeroesOfPymoli-Analysis/README.md

-# pandas-challenge
+# Heroes of Pymoli

-The following repository includes the pandas challenge for HeroesOfPymoli.
+The following repository includes the Heroes Of Pymoli Analysis.
 It includes a report with various calculations using pandas library on jupyter notebook.

 ## Observable Trends